Skip to content

 6. Click Submit to continue.

-7. (If the process was continued,) a message should appear stating the import process has begun.
+7. A message should appear stating the import process has begun.
 Click the Ok button to acknowledge.

 8. When the imported VM snapshot appears in the list, it can be selected to use for restore.